© Albert Kaplan 2016

 Clara had a distinctive nose, and while we cannot make out the contours of her nostrils, the little we do see is agreeable with Clara’s nose.

 Surely Ford could not have imagined that his great granddaughter would marry a Jew, Johnny Uzielli, an acquaintance of mine.
 Coincidentally, we were together the evening he met his future wife.
+I was a customer of his father’s member firm, Uzielli & Co.

 In Nuremberg, 1946, Julius Streicher, publisher of “Der Sturmer” was found guilty, as publisher, of crimes against humanity, and hung.
 Why was Henry Ford spared?
 Was Ford less guilty than Streicher?
 A case could be made that he was more guilty than Streicher!
 Ford’s European publications included not only his four volume, “The International Jew”.
 Incredible as it may seem, Ford also published and freely distributed, “Protocols of the Wise Men of Zion”.